It is no secret that kids today are becoming increasingly less self-reliant, timid, and incredibly coddled.

-I’m not going to go on an all-out tirade about how terrible the Millennial and Z Generation are.
+I won’t go on an all-out tirade about how terrible the Millennial and Z Generation are.
 In many aspects, they have been very innovative and passionate.

 True, I hope that my kids will never actually need these survival skills.
-But I still find it absolutely essential that they learn them for a few vital reasons.
+But I still find it essential that they learn them for a few vital reasons.

-- Secondly, because I believe it is my responsibility as a parent to teach my children to take care of themselves, even if it means a few scratches and bruises along the way.
+- Secondly, I believe it is my responsibility as a parent to teach my children to take care of themselves, even if it means a few scratches and bruises along the way.

 1. Lighting a Fire

-If an adult couldn’t light a fire, then I’m guessing that most teens think “tinder” is just a dating site!
+If an adult couldn’t light a fire, I’m guessing that most teens think “tinder” is just a dating site!

 2. Building a Fire